-Indiana attorney general’s lawyers deride groping claims
+Indiana attorney general’s lawyers downplay groping claims

-INDIANAPOLIS (AP) — Lawyers for Indiana’s attorney general argue that allegations he drunkenly groped four women during a party don’t meet the legal standard of a misuse of power.
+INDIANAPOLIS (AP) — Lawyers for Indiana’s attorney general are downplaying allegations he drunkenly groped four women during a party, arguing that the claims against him represent common behavior even if they are true.

-Court documents filed on Republican state Attorney General Curtis Hill’s behalf call for the women’s federal lawsuit against him to be thrown out by a judge.
+They made their arguments in court documents submitted on behalf of Republican state Attorney General Curtis Hill, calling for a judge to throw out the federal lawsuit the women filed against him last month alleging sexual harassment and defamation by Hill.

-Hill is accused of touching the backs or backsides of a state lawmaker and three legislative staffers at an Indianapolis bar.
-The women allege sexual harassment and defamation by Hill.
+Hill is accused of touching the backs or backsides of a state lawmaker and three legislative staffers in March 2018 at an Indianapolis bar, where a party was being held to celebrate the end of the legislative session.
+He has rebuffed calls from Republican Gov. Eric Holcomb and other state officials to resign, but also faces an upcoming state disciplinary hearing that could threaten his law license.

-Hill’s lawyers, though, wrote that “the alleged conduct is no different than that which might occur in bars anywhere.”
+Hill’s lawyers argue in court filings dated July 11 that the women don’t have a valid case for sexual harassment under federal law because they all work for state government’s legislative branch while Hill is an elected officer of the executive branch.

 Most Read Stories